-Dedicated on November 11, 1923 to the memory of the 109 Fredericton soldiers who died in WWI, the monument’s 14-foot tall white granite column is inscribed on all four sides with names of the battles in which they fought.
-The column is supported by a 26-ton carved stone base, said to be one of the largest blocks of cut granite in Canada.
-Similarly to cenotaphs across Canada, the Fredericton War Memorial eventually added inscriptions and names of the City’s soldiers who gave their lives in WWII and the Korean War.
+The Fredericton Cenotaph stands as a 14-foot high white granite column, engraved on all four sides with the names of the battles in which the soldiers participated.
+The column is anchored on a colossal 26-ton stone base, reputedly one of the largest pieces of cut granite in Canada.
+Over time, similar to cenotaphs nationwide, the Fredericton War Memorial expanded to incorporate inscriptions and names of the city’s soldiers who made the ultimate sacrifice in World War II and the Korean War.

 This post has already been read 3516 times!